Introduction

 Multiple Threads: You can create and start multiple threads using the same

-lambda or different ones, depending on your application’s needs. -
+Runnablelambda or different ones, depending on your application’s needs. -

 Exception Handling: If your

-implementation might throw checked exceptions, consider wrapping the lambda in a try-catch block. -
+Runnableimplementation might throw checked exceptions, consider wrapping the lambda in a try-catch block. -

 Thread Pool: In real-world applications, you often manage threads using a thread pool (

-) rather than creating them manually.
+ExecutorService) rather than creating them manually.
 However, the lambda implementation remains the same.

 Conclusion

-.
+This guide demonstrates how to implement the Runnable interface using a lambda expression in Java 8.
+Lambda expressions simplify the syntax and make your code more concise, particularly when implementing functional interfaces like Runnable.
 By using lambdas, you can create and run threads with minimal boilerplate, making your code cleaner and easier to maintain.
 Whether you’re working with simple tasks or more complex multithreading scenarios, lambda expressions provide used in your Java programming toolbox.